Preserving Evidence

 - Ensures proper documentation of evidence for court use

-The key steps in eDiscovery are preservation, collection, and production.
+The main steps in eDiscovery are:

 Preservation